Last update 28-04-2025

 2. Disqualification for the exercise of any of the activities foreseen by this Law, for a period of no less than one year and no more than ten.

-4. In cases of infringements classified under paragraphs a), b), e), f), g), i) and k) of Article 46(2), revocation or suspension of the authorisation for a period of no less than one year and no more than 10 years.
+4. For the infringements referred to in in letters a), b), e), f), g), i) l) and o) of article 108.2, revocation of the authorization or suspension thereof for a period of not less than one year nor more than ten.

 b) In the case of serious infringements: